 Iowa Gold Star Cycle Menus

-The Iowa Gold Star Breakfast Menu consists of a 2-week cycle menu and 1 week Grab ‘n Go breakfast menu that meet the 2013-2014 breakfast meal pattern with flexibilities.
+The Iowa Gold Star Breakfast Menu - 2-week cycle menu and 1 week Grab ‘n Go breakfast menu that meet the 2013-2014 breakfast meal pattern with flexibilities.
 The menu meets the K-8 grade group meal pattern with 10 grain oz. eq./week and 400-550 daily average calories/week.
 The Iowa Gold Star Breakfast Menu meets the Gold criteria for HealthierUS School Challenge and offers healthy USDA Foods.
 Menu contribution components and Nutrikids nutritional analysis of the 3 week Iowa Gold Star Breakfast Menu listed below:

 - Iowa Gold Star Breakfast Menu